django-hurricane/django-hurricane/README.md

 application and remove unhealthy PODs once a new instance is in healthy state.
 The port for the probe route is separated from the application's port.
 If not specified, the probe port is one port added to the application's port.

+#### Webhooks
+Webhooks can be specified as command options of *serve*-command.
+Right now, there are available two webhooks: startup- webhook and liveness-webhook.
+Startup-webhook and liveness-webhook are string options of the *serve*-command, which specify the url, to which webhook should be sent.

 #### Logging
 It should be ensured, that the *hurricane* logger is added to Django logging configuration, otherwise log outputs will